Week 2 — Project Management with GitLab

 Difference Between SSH and HTTPS in Git

-Nothing is really difficult except getting used to the commandline interface takes time.
+Getting comfortable with the command line: Nothing is really difficult except that getting used to the command-line interface takes time.
+I was also a bit confused about the workflow of adding, committing, and then pushing.

-Exceeding the maximum allowable upload file size: One thing I ran into is that when I tried to upload files that are larger than 25 MB(combined) and failed.
-It took me a while to fix this issue because it was already commited.
-To fix it:
+One challenge I ran into was trying to upload files larger than 25 MB (combined) and failing.
+It took me a while to fix this issue because the files were already committed.
+To fix it, I used the following approach:

 git reset --soft HEAD~1